FreedomWriter/webdb-i-guided/notes.md

     FROM users
     WHERE name = 'Jason Maurer';

-# DML example - don't forget the WHERE
+# DML example - Don't forget the WHERE!!

 ## Create